jeremysprofile/jeremysprofile.github.io/content/game.md

 ## Alloy
 The only resource.
 [Quarried](#5-quarry) from hexes you control.
-Goes into your personal supply.
+Goes into your personal supply; does not touch the board.
 ## Units
 Mechs and factories are units and go on hexes.
 Any unit controls a hex.
 Each unit has a stand denoting modifications.
 ### Stands
 Stands are just bases for pieces, and do nothing on their own.

-Mech stands determine where a mech can move.
+[Mech](#mechs) stands show the modifications the mech has undergone, and thus, where the mech can move.

-Factory stands determine what stand a mech is built with.
+[Factory](#factories) stands show the modified mechs an expanded factory can produce.

 ### Mechs
 By default, mechs have 1 move, 1 attack, and 1 defense.
 See [movement](#movement) or [combat](#combat) for details.

 ### Factories
 Can be expanded for extra defense and mech spawning.
-Can be stolen (damaged).
+Can be stolen (damaged) in [combat](#combat).
 Factory stands determine what colors a mech can spawn with - not where a factory can exist.

 Factory number of expansions is the number of colors - 0 expansions: white, 1: primary, 2: secondary, 3: black.
 Factories spawn as level 2 (1 expansion).
 Factories stolen from enemies become unexpanded (level 1 / 0 expansions).

-You can choose to spawn units of fewer colors than the factory, as long as they can occupy the hex.
+See [Manufacture](#6-manufacture) to details on mech production.

 ## Turns
 Simultaneous declaration - reveal action cards at the same time.